kevc95/paypenguin/README.md

-This is a project for my university, assigned by "Web and mobile software development" class.
+This is a project for my university, assigned by "Web and mobile software development" class to pass an exam.
 This project was made by me and my university colleague.